cachix/devenv/docs/getting-started.md

 ## Commands

-- ``devenv ci`` builds your developer environment and make sure all checks pass.
-Useful to run on your Continuous Integration.
+- ``devenv ci`` builds your developer environment and makes sure that all checks pass.
+Useful to run in your Continuous Integration environment.
 - ``devenv shell`` activates your developer environment.
 - ``devenv update`` updates and pins inputs from ``devenv.yaml`` into ``devenv.lock``.
 - ``devenv gc`` [deletes unused environments](garbage-collection.md) to save disk space.